-NOTE: it should go without saying that there are usually several ways to get to the same content, so have your way-finding antennae on high alert.
+NOTE: it should go without saying, like many corners of the internet, that there are usually several ways to get to the same content, so have your way-finding antennae on high alert.

 This is our HOME page, it contains high-level visual navigation aids.
 It may be that your 'home' is one of the lower sub-landing pages (bookmark accordingly).
 Let's take a visual tour of this main iDigBio landing page.